-Hello there!
-We’re Santorini donkeys.
 We live on the Greek island of Santorini.
-(Ours is the island where the top was blown off by a volcanic explosion around 1628 BC, leaving behind only a crescent-moon curve of land.)
+(It’s one of most unique places in Greece – the top was blown off the island by a volcanic explosion around 1628 BC, leaving behind only a crescent-moon curve of land.)

 Perhaps you’ve met us?

-If you visit our island on a cruise, you’ll see us near where your tender boat docks.
-To get up to the top of the island and the capital of Fira, you either have to take a cable car or walk up.
-Or you can ride one of our “donkey taxis” up 588 zig-zagging stone steps.
+To get up to the top of the island and the capital of Fira, you either have to take the Santorini cable car or walk up a whole swack of zig-zagging stone steps.

 We love you Oia!